 A workplace injury left you with a lasting injury or a permanent limitation.
 Now what?
 If you can’t keep doing your job, how will you pay your bills?
 Will the company find some kind of work that you can do, or will you have to find a new job?
 If you can’t go back to work at all, should you pay for COBRA?
 Will workers’ compensation provide you with payment for your permanent injury, impairment or disability?

 An experienced attorney at the Ramsay Law Firm can answer your questions and offer you sound legal guidance in seeking the compensation you need after a disabling workplace injury.
-Contact us today for a free consultation.
+Contact our Charlotte workplace injury lawyers today for a free consultation.